Diving in Guernsey - Professional and Recreational

 - A leaflet on commercial shellfish diving is available for download

 - The sport of amateur diving is loosely regulated in the islands by two organisations:

 - PADI (the Professional Association of Dive Instructors) and

-- Both organisations operate strict training regimes which include both theory and practical instruction and whilst this instruction can be on a non-commercial basis, the popularity of the sport has seen BSAC and PADI approved schools being set up to operate on a commercial basis.
+- Both organisations operate strict training regimes which include both theory and practical instruction.
+Whilst this instruction can be on a non-commercial basis, the popularity of the sport has seen BSAC and PADI approved schools being set up to operate on a commercial basis.

-The code of practice, written in co-operation with BSAC and PADI, is therefore very relevant to the local diving scene.
+- The code of practice, written in co-operation with BSAC and PADI, is therefore very relevant to the local diving scene.
 However, failure to observe the code is not an offence in itself but it can be taken as proving that the defendant has failed to comply with the Health and Safety at Work (General) (Guernsey) Ordinance, 1987, unless he can demonstrate that he has complied with the Ordinance in some alternative and equally effective way.

 Approved Codes of Practice